 View the Fees on the Application Form.
 The accreditation fee is not calculated on a pro rata basis and GST does not apply to application or accreditation fees.

 As part of your application for accreditation, an assessment will be conducted against the food safety program or management statement you submit with your application.The 2018 fee for service rate is $293.30 per hour (plus GST).
-The fee you will be charged for your desk audit will be for a minimum of 30 minutes for which you will receive an invoice after your accreditation has been issued.

 All accreditations remain in force until 31 December in the year for which they are issued.
 Therefore, all accreditation holders need to renew their accreditation and pay (in full) the prescribed fee before 1 January in the following calendar year in order to continue to operate.